Realm Configuration How-To

 JDBCRealm operates according to the following rules:

-• Once a user has been authenticated, the user (and his or her associated roles) are cached within Tomcat for the duration of the user's login.
+.
+Thus, any changes you have made to the database directly (new users, changed passwords or roles, etc.) will be immediately reflected. - Once a user has been authenticated, the user (and his or her associated roles) are cached within Tomcat for the duration of the user's login.
 (For FORM-based authentication, that means until the session times out or is invalidated; for BASIC authentication, that means until the user closes their browser).
 The cached user is not saved and restored across sessions serialisations.
 Any changes to the database information for an already authenticated user will not be reflected until the next time that user logs on again.

-• Administering the information in the users and user roles table is the responsibility of your own applications.
+- Administering the information in the users and user roles table is the responsibility of your own applications.
 Tomcat does not provide any built-in capabilities to maintain users and roles.